Heinz-Wolfgang Schnaufer: Channel Dash and night fighter pilot

 On 8 February 1942, II.
 Gruppe was transferred to Koksijde Air Base without having scored any victories while stationed at Sint-Truiden.
 The objective of this assignment was to give the German battleships Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen fighter protection in the breakout from Brest to Germany.
 The Channel Dash operation (11–13 February 1942) by the Kriegsmarine (Navy) was codenamed Operation Cerberus by the Germans.
 In support of this, the Luftwaffe under the leadership of General der Jagdflieger (General of the Fighter Force) Adolf Galland, formulated an air superiority plan dubbed Operation Donnerkeil for the protection of the three German capital ships.
-II./NJG 1 was briefed of these plans on the early morning on 12 February.
+II./NJG 1 was briefed of these plans in the early morning hours on 12 February.
 The plan called for protection of the German ships at all costs.
 The crews were told that if they ran out of ammunition they must ram the enemy aircraft.
 To the relief of the night fighters they were assigned to the first-line reserves.
 The operation, which took the British by surprise, was successful and the night fighters were kept in their reserve role.
 On the evening of 12 February, II./NJG 1 was relocated to Amsterdam Airport Schiphol.
 On the afternoon of 13 February, Schnaufer flew a reconnaissance mission over the IJsselmeer and the North Sea and then relocated to Westerland on the island of Sylt.
 They then relocated again to Aalborg-West in Denmark from where they made a low-level flight in close formation over the Skaggerak, landing at Stavanger-Sola.
 Over the following days they operated from the airfield at Forus, making a short-term landing at Bergen-Herdla.
 In total, Schnaufer made two operational flights without contact with the enemy.
 Following this assignment they relocated to 5.
 Staffel's new base in Germany at Bonn-Hangelar via Oslo-Gardermoen, Aalborg, and Lüneburg.